eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/devops-devsecops-itops.md

 	- Significant experience working with data center hardware and writing software to make that easier, faster, and less manual effort
 	- Familiarity with best practices for hardware acceptance testing
 + Experience with streaming data frameworks like spark streaming, kafka streaming, Flink and similar tools a plus.
++ Software Engineer, Hardware Health
+	- San Francisco, California, United States — Scaling
+	- OpenAI’s Hardware Health team oversees all hardware health related aspects of our custom-built hyperscale supercomputers.
+The team is responsible for maximizing the available supercomputing capacity for research and ensuring that our researchers are minimally impacted by hardware faults.
+	- The hardware health team is being incubated inside OpenAI’s Scaling team, which operates at the far edge of all available innovations in AI — doing the engineering and research required to train large-scale AI models of unprecedented capability.
+	- As a SWE in Hardware Health, you will work to maintain a sophisticated and comprehensive suite of hardware health tests and collaborate with researchers and our Supercomputing team on root-causing and reliably reproducing newly discovered problems.
+	- The team moves at a fast pace and provides individuals with a high degree of autonomy and a strong ability to affect change.
+	- A balance of building and operational skills
+	- Excellent abilities developing in python and shell scripting
+	- A high degree of comfort digging into noisy data with SQL, PromQL, and Pandas
+	- Experience developing reproducible analyses / building dashboards and visualizations
+	- A high level of detail orientation and a good intuition for when results are “too good/bad to be true”
+	- A strong sense of ownership causing them to very carefully monitor outcome of deployed updates
+	- Prior TL experience as this is a 0-1 effort with team growth on the horizon
+	- Bonus Points if you have expertise and interest in low level details of hardware components, protocols, and associated Linux tooling (PCIe, networking, power management, kernel perf tuning).
+	- Annual Salary Range: $200,000—$370,000 USD